Big Creek Great Smoky Mountains National Park

 Fall at Midnight Hole in Big Creek

-Big Creek is one of the most popular destinations in the park, due to the picnic area, campground, numerous hiking trails, access to Mouse Creek Falls, and Midnight Hole - a very popular summer swimming hole and waterfall.
+Big Creek is one of the most popular destinations in the park, because of the picnic area, campground, many hiking trails, access to Mouse Creek Falls, and Midnight Hole - a very popular summer swimming hole and waterfall.

 Big Creek is also full of history.
-People lived in this area before the park was created, and worked at a number of large lumber mills that were built here as well.
-The parking lot itself contains the foundation for one of the mills.
+Before the park was created, people lived in this area and also worked at several large lumber mills that were built here.
+The parking lot itself contains the foundation of one of the original mills.
 You can read more on the history of Big Creek below.

 Big Creek, Great Smoky Mountains National Park